 Cell and Gene Therapy – the newly created platform is responsible for the manufacturing of groundbreaking cell and gene therapies, including Chimeric Antigen Receptor T Cells (CAR-T) therapy.
 This CAR_T therapy is tailored individually to and manufactured for, each patient via pioneering technology and sophisticated processes.

 External Supply Operations – manages approximately 1,000 manufacturers worldwide.
 External Supply Operations is responsible for managing third party manufacturers for strategic raw materials, drug substances, drug products and finished products;

 Local Market Manufacturing – focuses on manufacturing and supplying affordable medicines to patients and customers in their respective local countries.

-The six technology platforms are supported by global Manufacturing, Science and Technology, Engineering, Global Packaging and Supply Chain functions.
+The seven technology platforms are supported by global Manufacturing, Science and Technology, Engineering, Global Packaging and Supply Chain functions.

 NTO supplies more than 150 countries.